gtilg/network_method_of_cuts/README.md

 ## Goal of this project

-This code enables the application of the network method of cuts as described in the paper: Tilg, Ambühl, Batista, Menenden, Leclercq, Busch.
-From Corridor to Network Macroscopic Fundamental Diagrams: A Semi-analytical Approximation Approach.
+This code enables the application of the network method of cuts as described in the paper: "Tilg, Ambühl, Batista, Menendez, Leclercq, Busch.
+From Corridor to Network Macroscopic Fundamental Diagrams: A Semi-analytical Approximation Approach."
 It is implemented for the case study of the Sioux Falls network.
 The repo includes the data from a Cell Transmission Model ground truth.

 ## Technical aspects
 The code was developed in MATLAB and was tested with MATLAB 2023a.